huongtran2104/Final-Project/README.md

 - Housewares category: low sales but high quantity sold → potential for premium positioning via limited editions or innovations.

 # Recommendations
-## Product Strategy
+## Product Strategies:
-- Focus on premium product programs for high-value items.
+- Have retaining activities or loyalty programs for VVIP customers who purchase high-tier products.
-- Apply discounts and bulk deals for mid-tier products to drive quantity sales.
+- Apply discounts, bulk deals and loyalty programs for mid-tier products to drive quantity sales.
-- Reposition low-tier products with creative bundles or niche targeting.
+- Reposition low-tier products with new product developments, limited edition to trigger the engagement.
+For example Housewares is low tier categories, but engaged high quantity purchased.
+Then the company can innovate the product to increase the engagement of customers.
+## Pricing Strategies:
+- **Value-based pricing strategies:** applied for high tier products by giving more exclusive or premium services.
+- **Discount and bulk pricing options:** applied for mid tier products to increase the basket size of each transaction
-## Marketing Investment
+## Promotion Strategies:
-- Increase marketing spend in months with historically high responsiveness (Nov–Dec).
-- Implement targeted campaigns in low-sales months to reduce seasonality gaps.
+- Apply seasonal marketing campaign in high sales month (Nov-Dec-Jan), offer premium bundles to maximize the sales, and ensure strong inventory planning.
+- Use volume discounts, product bundling, and cross-selling to boost average transaction value.
 ## Category Optimization
 - Prioritize high-profit categories like Nest-USA and Apparel in advertising.
-- Phase out or rebrand underperforming categories (e.g., Waze, Android) unless strategic for brand image.
+-
+- Consider to remove or rebrand Android product categories to save the cost and focus on more profitable categories.
 # Limitations
 - Lack of information related to the market growth rate of each product categories.
 Otherwise, I can suggest comprehensive strategies to